Article Published On Business.com – Save Big Bucks In Social Media Spending: Ask These 7 Questions

 6. What should you measure?

-The failure to measure the of your social media activity is a failure of your entire social media strategy.
+The failure to measure the impact of your social media activity is a failure of your entire social media strategy.
 This is one of the reasons why most of your social media spend can go to waste.

 Metrics on social media are abundantly available, and each platform today offers the capability of seeing analytics on your campaign’s performance.
 Your agency should measure impressions, shares, reposts, and comments to fully evaluate how your social media strategy is panning out.
 Ask your social media team for a detailed monthly report, both on performance, as well as on ROI